AdS$\times$S Mellin Bootstrap, Hidden 10d Symmetry and Five-point Kaluza-Klein Functions in $\mathcal{N}=4$ SYM

 Multi-trace operators naturally appear when we consider the OPE in higher-point correlators.
 However, very little is known about the spectrum and correlators of these multi-trace operators (see \cite{Ceplak:2021wzz,Ma:2022ihn,Fardelli:2024heb,Aprile:2024lwy,Kravchuk:2024wmv,Bissi:2024tqf,Aprile:2025hlt} for some recent progress).
 By analysing the OPE data in our five-point function, we can extract the triple-trace anomalous dimensions for arbitrary KK modes, which would be crucial to the study of multi-particle bound states in AdS, and might reveal how hidden 10d symmetry encodes in multi-trace spectrum.

-So far, the vast majority of results for more than four points have been limited to the supergravity approximation, thus it would be interesting to study stringy and loop corrections to our result~\cite{VilasBoas:2025vvw}.
+So far, the vast majority of results for more than four points have been limited to the supergravity approximation, thus it would be interesting to study stringy and loop corrections to our result~\cite{VilasBoas:2025vvw}, and also investigate at the weak coupling region \cite{Bargheer:2022sfd,Bargheer:2025uai}.
 This could give us hints of different representations for the amplitude.

 A key ingredient in establishing the double-copy structure of four-point amplitudes in AdS~\cite{Zhou:2021gnu} was the identification of a universal supersymmetric prefactor.
 In this work, we proposed an extension of this prefactor to five-point functions.
 It would be interesting to explore whether a similar double-copy structure exists at five points, both in the half-BPS sector studied here and for gluon correlators in models such as $\rm AdS_5\times S^3$ \cite{Huang:2024dxr}.